satare/RaspiBooth/README.md

 # RaspiBooth
-Photobooth made of raspberry and Gphoto
+Photobooth application for raspberry

+Use Python